Lost-In-MASE/x9115AAP/hw/code/10/README.md

-# IMPLEMENTATION OF GENETIC ALGORITHM
+# TUNE GA PARAMATERS BY DE
 Aaditya Sriram (asriram4), Abhishek Ravi (aravi5), Parth Satra (pasatra)

 ## I. ABSTRACT

-Genetic Algorithms and other closely related areas such as genetic programming, evolution strategies and evolutionary algorithms are subject of increasing amount of research interest.
+Evolutionary Algorithms and other closely related areas such as genetic programming, evolution strategies and genetic algorithms  are subject of increasing amount of research interest.
 Genetic Algorithms (GA) are evolutionary algorithms which are used to solve search and optimisation problems.
 These algorithms are modeled after the genetic process of biological organisms where natural populations evolve according to the principles of natural selection and survival of the fittest [1].
 This paper presents our implementation of GA, our understanding of the working principles of multi-objective evolutionary algorithms (MOEAs) and discusses results obtained when testing the performance of our algorithm as a MOEA.

 ## II.
 INTRODUCTION